max-carter-math/max-carter-math.github.io/conf_talks.md

 #### Talks:

+* *Graduate Address*, College of Engineering Science and Environment graduation ceremony, The University of Newcastle, 13/12/2021.

-* *Representation Theory of Locally Compact Groups: Spherical and Induced Representations*, Local Seminar, University of Newcastle, 06/09/2021.
+* *Representation Theory of Locally Compact Groups: Spherical and Induced Representations*, Local Seminar, The University of Newcastle, 06/09/2021.

 * *Cartan-like Decompositions of Totally Disconnected Locally Compact Groups*, Australian Algebra Conference (AAC04), 18/01/2021.

 * *Cartan-like Decompositions of Totally Disconnected Locally Compact Groups*, Postgraduate Group Theory Conference 2020, 15/01/2021.

-* *Two Properties of Totally Disconnected Locally Compact Groups*, Honours Thesis Seminar, University of Newcastle, 26/11/2020.
+* *Two Properties of Totally Disconnected Locally Compact Groups*, Honours Thesis Seminar, The University of Newcastle, 26/11/2020.

-* *Two Properties of Totally Disconnected Locally Compact Groups*, Local Seminar, University of Newcastle, 24/07/2020.
+* *Two Properties of Totally Disconnected Locally Compact Groups*, Local Seminar, The University of Newcastle, 24/07/2020.

-* *Decomposition Theorems for Automorphism Groups of Trees*, Local Seminar, University of Newcastle, 07/11/2019.
+* *Decomposition Theorems for Automorphism Groups of Trees*, Local Seminar, The University of Newcastle, 07/11/2019.

 * *Free Products of Graphs*, AMSI Connect Conference, University of Melbourne, 08/02/2019.

-* *Free Products of Graphs*, Local Seminar, University of Newcastle, 15/12/2018.
+* *Free Products of Graphs*, Local Seminar, The University of Newcastle, 15/12/2018.